maormagori/maormagori/README.md

 I'm 22 years old, and I'm from Israel.
 I'm a Software Developer with a passion for learning new technologies.

-💼 I am currently working as a System engineer at the IDF.
+💼 I am currently working as a Software Engineer at [Forter](https://github.com/forter).

 📖 I'm studying Computer Science at the Israeli Open University.

 📍 I'm located in Isreal and speak fluent Hebrew and English ☺️

 ### 🖥️ My field of expertise includes:
 - Javascript and NodeJS with an emphasis on creating helpful REST APIs and Saas products.
-(2.5 years)
-- Express - A server-side framework (2.5 years)
+- Express - A server-side framework.
 - JAVA and OOP programming.
-(4 years)
 - ReactJS for the Front-end.
-(1 year)
-- MySQL and SQL (1 year)
+- MySQL and SQL.

 ### 📚 Noticeable libraries and APIs I had experience working with:
 - OpenCV for Computer Vision and image manipulation.